Azkanorouzi/Post-Gem/README.md

 - **JSONPlaceholder API**: Used to fetch dummy data for posts and users.
 - **Supabase**: Handles authentication (login, logout, signup) and provides a backend for posts and users.

 ---

-## 🚨 **Important Note**

-To run this project, you need to provide your own **Supabase credentials** or use the ones I have shared with **Mr. Khosravi**.
-Without the credentials, the authentication and Supabase functionalities will not work. 🔑

----